Updated May 15, 2017

 The hardest part of packing may be separating a fashionista from her favorite Bruno Maglis or strappy sandals.
 However, here is the unfortunate truth.
 These mischievous beasts are real space-stealers.
 If you want to travel light with only one carry-on bag, you will have to leave most of them behind.

-I am just back from my sixth trip to Quebec City.
+Early this year, I made my sixth trip to Quebec City.
 It is still one of my top choices of solo travel destinations.
 I came back with some new lessons learned when it comes to packing shoes.

 How to pack light with shoes?